MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 ![currentster](https://user-images.githubusercontent.com/90972284/133917425-17e6635b-794d-4b83-b5a7-d9b649c8972c.png)

 The reluctance of the capacitance to change the voltage across it immediately smoothens or averages the voltage.
 A limitation in this circuit would be the presence of leakage currents even when both transistors are off.
-Additionally there may be high-frequency variations at the output of the charge steering circuit.
+Additionally, there may be high-frequency variations at the output of the charge steering circuit.
 This can be eradicated using a Low-Pass Filter (LPF).
 Some rules for picking capacitances:

 a.
 C = C_LPF/10